xandjiji/Pokemon-Trainer-Card-Generator/README.md

 ### Installation

   - You need [Node.js](https://nodejs.org/) to run this bot
-  - You need [twitter](https://www.npmjs.com/package/twitter) package to communicate with the Twitter API
+  - You need the [twitter](https://www.npmjs.com/package/twitter) package to communicate with the Twitter API
-  - You need [jimp](https://www.npmjs.com/package/jimp) package to create the trainer card images
+  - You need the [jimp](https://www.npmjs.com/package/jimp) package to create the trainer card images

 Install the dependencies with: